GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 ### Required Software
 To use the oxd Node.js library, you will need:

-- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
+- A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
-- An active installation of the [oxd-server](../../install/index.md) running on the same server as the client application.
+- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application.
-- An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
-In this case, client applications can be on different servers but will be able to access oxd-https-extension.
+- An active installation of the [oxd https extension](../../install/index.md) if client applications are on different server than oxd server.
 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Install oxd-node via npm

-To install oxd-node via npm, run the following commands in Linux terminal or Windows command window:
+To install oxd-node via npm, run following commands in Linux terminal or Windows command window

 ``` {.code }
 npm install oxd-node@3.1.2